O Worship the Lord in the Beauty of Holiness!

 In 2011 St Peter's welcomed its second Rector, The Rev. John Needham.
 Shortly thereafter the parish began construction of its new home in Cypress where services began in 2015.
+Fr.
+Needham moved in 2019, and the parish called it's third Rector, The Rev. Geordan Geddings, SSCin February 2020.
 From Post Oak to Jersey Village to Cypress, the mission of St Peter's remains the same: To preach the Gospel of Jesus Christ to a fallen world while offering the sacraments of our Lord's one, holy, Catholic and Apostolic Church.

 1. The Primacy of Holy Scriptures

 2. The Three Catholic Creeds commonly known as The Apostles Creed, The Nicene Creed and The Athanasian Creed